-Members of staff receive regular training in mandatory areas such as safeguarding, lifting and handling, behaviour management, health and safety, and first aid.
+Members of staff received training prior to any pupil starting site and will receive regular training as required in mandatory areas such as safeguarding, lifting and handling, behaviour management, health and safety, and first aid.
 Where required, staff also access training for specific areas appropriate to the children's needs.